 In addition, based on availability of funds, two additional corporate evaluations will be managed over the 4-year cycle.
 The additional corporate evaluation will be identified as soon as funds will be committed.
-Based on the consultations carried out within the development of this CEP, the following additional corporate evaluations have been identified for further discussion: a) UN-Women's contribution to Beijing in the context of the 2030 Agenda; b) UN system contribution to gender equality results in the 2030 Agenda (joint evaluation); c) Peace and security; d) Safe cities programme.
+Based on the consultations carried out within the development of this CEP, the following additional corporate evaluations have been identified for further discussion: a) UN-Women's contribution to Beijing in the context of the 2030 Agenda; b) UN system contribution to gender equality results in the 2030 Agenda (joint evaluation); c) Peace and security; d) Impact evaluation of Safe Cities Flagship Initiative.
 In addition, if OIOS will carry out an evaluation of UN-Women, the opportunity to have a collaborative evaluation (as done during the CEP 2014-2017) will be explored.